Introduction to Type Conversion in Java

 Explicit Type Conversion

 - We explicitly perform in our code when using this cast operation.
 When we do that, we are taking responsibility for whatever happens as a result of that type of conversion.
 Because of that, we can perform both widening conversion and narrow.
-So widening going from a 32-bit to say 64-bit, narrowing, going from a 64-bit down to a 32-bit.
+It widens from a 32-bit to 64-bit, narrowing, going from a 64-bit down to a 32-bit.
 We should just want to be aware that we know what could potentially happen.

 - If we do an explicit cast from a floating-point to an integer, so floating points can have a fractional portion, integer can’t, so any fractional portion would be dropped when we cast that float down to an integer.